How is care at home paid for?

-- Even if you aren’t eligible for funding, you can still ask the local authority to arrange care services for you (although you will be charged the full price of the care).
+- Even if you are not eligible for funding, you can still ask the local authority to help arrange care services for you (although you will still have to pay for the care).

 - The assessment will be important if your needs change in the future.

-Care at home is most commonly provided by a domiciliary care agency, who will employ the carers and manage the whole process, or you can employ a private care professional.
+Care at home is most commonly provided by a domiciliary care agency, who will employ the carers and manage the whole process.
+Alternatively, you can directly employ a private care professional.
 Fees are generally calculated on an hourly basis, except for 24-hour live-in care, which is usually charged by the week.

-There are several ways that you might raise money to help pay for your care:
+There are several ways that you might raise the funds to pay for your care: